The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Methodology

 \section{Methodology}

-We now present the Spin-MInt algorithm and its properties for the simplest possible nonadiabatic system of one nuclear and two electronic DoF.
-We extend the Spin-MInt algorithm to multiple nuclear and electronic states in Appendix~\ref{multiple spin mint}.\cite{bossionNonadiabaticMappingDynamics2022, Runeson2020}
+We now present the Spin-MInt algorithm and its properties for two electronic DoF.
+We extend the Spin-MInt algorithm to multiple electronic states in Appendix~\ref{multiple spin mint}.\cite{bossionNonadiabaticMappingDynamics2022, Runeson2020} This algorithm can also be utilised for various path-integral methods by including additional beads.\cite{Hele2015, Hele2013b, Hele2013, Althorpe2013, Richardson2013}